Frequently Asked Questions |

 If you are using a client/server ODBC setup, verify that the Path to Views Library setting in the PxPlus SQL Server configuration is correct.

 Yes.
 To do a join with three or more tables, you need to nest a join within a join.
-Two methods for nesting a join within a join are: (1) nest the join where the first table would normally be, and (2) nest the join where the second table would normally be.
+The two methods for nesting a join within a join are: (1) nest the join where the first table would normally be, and (2) nest the join where the second table would normally be.
 Parenthesis can be used to make reading the join easier.

 Example: